primefaces/primefaces/docs/12_0_0/components/autocomplete.md

 ```

 ## LazyDataModel
-You might have many `LazyDataModels` in your project which are almost suitable to serve as an `AutoComplete` suggestions
+You might have a `LazyDataModels` in your project which is almost suitable to serve as an `AutoComplete` suggestions
 provider.
-They can be used with `AutoComplete` by using the `lazyModel` in combination with the `lazyModelField` attribute.
+It can be used with `AutoComplete` by using the `lazyModel` in combination with the `lazyFilterBy` attribute.
-The query string will be applied on the provided `lazyModelField` using `MatchMode.CONTAINS`.
+The query string will be applied on the provided `lazyFilterBy` property using `MatchMode.CONTAINS`.

 ## Ajax Behavior Events
 The following AJAX behavior events are available for this component.
 If no event is specified the default event is called.